Miami Beach, Florida – It is America’s Riviera; a cosmopolitan city whose residents are as diverse as its visitors.

-Greater Miami never lacked for forward thinkers, including John Collins (a New Jersey Quaker) and Prest-O-Lite king Carl Fisher, who together in 1913 embarked on an agriculture venture on a spit of oceanfront beach and started a bridge across the bay.
+Greater Miami never lacked for forward thinkers, including John Collins (a New Jersey Quaker), and Prest-O-Lite king Carl Fisher, who together in 1913 embarked on an agriculture venture on a spit of oceanfront beach and started a bridge across the bay.
 Miami Beach was born.

 During the Depression, Pan American Airways launched the era of modern aviation with “Flying Clippers” from Miami’s Dinner Key.
 Even then, Pan Am advertised Miami as the “Gateway to the Americas.”
 Today, Greater Miami has overtaken New York’s JFK as the nation’s leading gateway for international arrivals with 5.1 million international travelers arriving in the U.S. through Miami in 1994.

-Also during the Depression, another new group, predominantly Jewish, came to Miami Beach and built a large number of small hotels with stark moderne lines along lower Collins Avenue and Ocean Drive.
+Also during the Depression, another new group, predominantly Jewish, came to Miami Beach and built a large number of small hotels with stark modern lines along lower Collins Avenue and Ocean Drive.
 This building boom helped bring the area out of the Depression and forty years later would become the world-famous Art Deco District, which includes the internationally renowned South Beach area.

-World War II brought another 100,000 people to Greater Miami and the Beaches when the Army Air Corps and the navy established major training centers.
+World War II brought another 100,000 people to Greater Miami and the Beaches when the Army Air Corps and the Navy established major training centers.
 Many of these servicemen made the area their permanent home after the war.
-By the end of the 1950s, South Florida had doubled its pre-war population.
+By the end of the 1950’s, South Florida had doubled its pre-war population.

 When Fidel Castro took over Cuba in 1959, no one dreamed that the revolution would change Miami as much as Cuba.
 The Cuban exiles who were just beginning to pour into the area were bringing the next Miami with them.
 The ’60s and ’80s brought mind-boggling change as more than half-a-million Cuban exiles fled to Miami to start a new life.
 These enterprising refugees launched the area into its future as what many call the “Capital of the Americas.”